 We are asking managers to take a real leadership role here and to use the new posters, tools and checklists to ensure rooms in your area are not at or exceeding their capacity.

 Your role in ensuring we are managing shared spaces safely is crucial at this time and means you will need to do things like scheduling breaks for your team members and taking a role in room assignment, as we work to keep each other safe.

 New check-in posters (with specific room names and unique QR Code) are now available and can be found on our Reference drive, at R:\ShareSpacesQRPosters.
 Posters have been sorted by site/campus and should replace the existing posters in your area.

-A paper-based check-in form template is available from the resources table below.
+Please ensure that the paper-based form is in place (as a back-up) for all rooms.
+The paper-based check-in form template is available from the resources table below.